dfki-ric-underactuated-lab/double_pendulum/docs/text/hardware.rst

 Hardware
 ========

-This repository is tightly coupled to the real hardware which can be operated with this software.
-This page gived information and instructions on how to construct and operate the physical double pendulum system.
+This pages in this section give information and instructions on how to construct and operate the physical double pendulum system.

 .. toctree::
    :maxdepth: 1

+   hardware.testbench.rst
+   hardware.bom.rst
    hardware.motors.rst
-   hardware.testbench.rst
+   hardware.assembly.rst
+   hardware.electrical.rst
    hardware.experiments.rst